Resources

 For many age-group swimmers, short course meets are common during parts of the season because 25m pools are widely available.
 A short course PB is still a real PB, but it belongs in its own course category.

-What long course means
+What is long course swimming?

 Long course races are swum in a 50m pool.
 There are fewer turns, and swimmers often need a different pacing rhythm.
 A long course time can feel harder to compare directly with a short course time, especially for younger swimmers.